New Light Through Old Windows

-New Light Through Old Windows is the first compilation album by British singer-songwriter Chris Rea, released in 1988.
+New Light Through Old Windows is the first compilation album by British singer-songwriter Chris Rea, released in October 1988.
 The album consists primarily of re-recordings of songs from Rea's earlier albums, as well as the new track "Working on It", which peaked at No. 73 on the US Billboard Hot 100, and was Rea's only No. 1 on the Mainstream Rock Tracks chart.
 "On the Beach" peaked at No. 9 on the US Adult Contemporary singles chart, and No. 12 on the UK Singles Chart.
 The album reached number five on the UK Albums Chart, charted for over a year, and was certified 3× Platinum by BPI until 1992.
-It charted in the Top 10 in New Zealand, Australia and West Germany.
+It charted in the Top 10 in New Zealand, Austria and West Germany.